History of Coal Mining in Nova Scotia

 The Louis Frost Notes 1685 to 1962

-Mr. Frost was in a unique position of being quite familiar with the mining operations across Nova Scotia.
-By way of his position, he had full access to all the information which the Dominion Coal Co. had inherited from its predecessors.
+Mr. Frost was quite familiar with the mining operations across Nova Scotia.
+By way of his position, he had full access to all the information that the Dominion Coal Co. had inherited from its predecessors.
 In addition, he had access to government reports by the Department of Mines and information from other coal mine operators across Nova Scotia.
 He spent a great deal of time compiling this information in an effort to provide an historic record.

 The Louis Frost Notes has been carefully transcribed onto this site by way of Object Character Recognition (OCR).
-In order to maintain the integrity of the original document, very little of the text was altered, except for a few simple typographic errors.
-No attempt was made to alter the grammar and the structure of the text, which in some cases might make comprehension somewhat more difficult.
-In addition, no attempt was made to verify or alter any of the technical content, as this would downgrade the historic and technical value of the notes.
+In order to maintain the integrity of the original document, very little of the text has been altered, except for simple typographic errors and some punctuation changes.
+No attempt has been made to alter the grammar and the structure of the text, which in some cases might make comprehension somewhat more difficult.
+In addition, no attempt has been made to verify or alter any of the technical content, as this would have a negative impact on the historic value of the notes.
 The information is presented here, as originally written, for the purpose of resource and reference.

 The Louis Frost Notes contains references to the present tense.
 The reader should keep in mind that all such references are intended to represent the early 1960's.

 ACKNOWLEDGMENT...
-The publisher of this site wishes to recognize and thank the Cape Breton Development Corporation for its permission to place this information on the world wide web.
+The author of this web site wishes to recognize and thank the Cape Breton Development Corporation for its permission to reproduce the Loius Frost Notes.
 Also, a special thank you goes to Mr. George Sigut, of Coxheath, Nova Scotia, for his contribution to this introduction.
 Mr. Sigut worked with Mr. Frost and offered some valuable insight.

 Return to Top of Page